-Another bone condition is called femoroacetabular impingement.
-This happens when extra bone develops in the hip joint, causing friction between the bones as they rub together.
+Femoroacetabular impingement is another bone condition.
+It occurs when extra bone develops in the hip joint, causing friction between the bones as they rub together.

 Inguinal hernias are the most common type of hernia.
 They occur in the groin area, where the intestines push through the lower abdomen, causing a fleshy bulge to develop.

 Other symptoms could

 - pain when urinating